 Most people can agree that effective communication is a critical skill.
-The Majority of workplace conflict is due to poor communication.
+The majority of workplace conflict is due to poor communication.
 Every salesperson and manager brings their perspective into the workplace, which can lead to misunderstandings, personality clashes, and miscommunications.
-The Society for Human Resource Management cites a study that determined "people take comments or actions personally about 70 percent of the time," so even when employees and leaders believe everything is going smoothly, tension maybe building.
+The Society for Human Resource Management cites a study that determined "people take comments or actions personally about 70 percent of the time," so even when employees and leaders believe everything is going smoothly, tension may be building.

-Within a sales operating system, there are a variety of meetings and processes.
+Within a Sales Management System, there are a variety of meetings and processes.
 Each one has its own purpose, intent, and desired outcome.
-According to, Conflict Courage, “The most common miscommunications reported involving the clarity around which teams or individuals are responsible for tasks, the urgency of those tasks, and expected delivery timelines.”
+According to, Conflict Courage, “The most common miscommunications reported involve the clarity around which teams or individuals are responsible for tasks, the urgency of those tasks, and expected delivery timelines.”

 The action items in each meeting and process have someone assigned to complete the task and a timeline.
 The more people understand what is expected of them, the more productive they will be.

 You will want to make sure your sales team is well prepared for meetings and that they have enough time to do what you are asking them to prepare.
 If you have them present in a meeting, it may be a good idea to have a practice run before the meeting, especially if it's a new topic or if executive leadership will be attending.
 You want to ensure you are setting them up for success.

 The sales leader's primary role is to coach and develop their team, not just tell them what to do.
 It can be challenging, especially for new sales leaders to do this well.
 One of the main issues is the sales leader may not have given specific enough direction on what they expected from their salespeople, and it is much easier to “do it yourself” or simply tell the salesperson what to do.